Winning games for bounded geodesics in moduli spaces of quadratic differentials: Introduction

-\begin{thm} Let $\PMF$ be Thurston's sphere of projective measured foliations on a closed surface of genus $g>1$, equipped with any metric defined locally by train track coordinates.
-Let $E\subset \PMF$ consist of those foliations $F$ such that for some (hence all) quadratic differentials $q$ whose vertical foliation is $F$, the Teichm\"uller geodesic defined by $q$ stays in a compact set in $\M_g$, the moduli space of genus $g$.
-Then $E$ is a strong winning, hence winning set for Schmidt game.
+In \cite{McM} McMullen introduced two variants of the Schmidt game, giving rise to the notions of \emph{strong winning} and \emph{absolute winning} sets.
+(We recall their definitions in the next section.)
+It is not hard to show that absolute winning implies strong winning while strong winning implies \emph{Schmidt winning}, i.e. winning in the original sense of Schmidt.
+In particular, they also have full Hausdorff dimension.
+McMullen raises the question in \cite{McM} as to whether the set of Diophantine foliations $D\subset\PMF$ is a strong winning set.
+In this paper, we give an affirmative answer to this question.

+\begin{thm} The set $D\subset\PMF$ of Diophantine foliations is a strong winning set, hence a winning set for the Schmidt game.
 However, it is not absolute winning. \end{thm}

-Theorem~\ref{thm:pmf} answers a question raised in \cite{McM}, where McMullen asked if bounded geodesics in moduli space determine a strong winning set in $\PMF$.
-In that paper he intoduced the notions of strong winning and absolute winning as variants of Schmidt winning.
-In the paper \cite{McM2} he used the terminology {\em Diophantine} to describe the foliations that lie in the set $E$, and he showed that a foliation $F$ is Diophantine iff Here one can fix a hyperbolic structure on the surface and $|\beta|$ refers to the length of the geodesic.
-The infimum is over all homotopy classes of simple closed curves $\beta$ and $i(F,\beta)$ is the standard intersection number.
+We remark that the Schmidt game requires a metric on the space, but the notion of winning is invariant under bi-Lipschitz equivalence.
+In the case of $\PMF$ there are various bi-Lipschitz equivalent ways of defining a metric.
+The most familiar is to use train track coordinates.
+(See \cite{PH} for a discussion of train tracks).
+A fixed train track defines a local metric by pull-back of the Euclidean metric.
+A finite collection of train tracks can be used to parametrize all of $\PMF$.
+One can then defined a path metric on $\PMF$ via a finite number of locally defined metrics.

-\begin{thm} Let $Q^1(k_1,\ldots, k_n,\pm)$ be any stratum of unit norm quadratic differentials.
-Let $U$ be an open set with compact closure $\bar U \subset Q^1(k_1,\ldots, k_n,\pm)$ with a metric given by local coordinates.
-Then there exists an $\alpha$ depending on the smallest systole in $U$ such that the subset $E\subset \bar U$ consisting of those quadratic differentials $q$ such that the Teichm\"uller geodesic defined by $q$ stays in a compact set in the stratum is an $\alpha$-strong winning, hence winning for the Schmidt game.
+The next theorem concerns quadratic differentials (see Section \ref{S:qd} for the definition of quadratic differentials) that determine bounded geodesics in a stratum. \begin{thm} Let $Q^1(k_1,\ldots, k_n,\pm)$ be any stratum of unit norm quadratic differentials.
+Let $U$ be an open set with compact closure $\bar U \subset Q^1(k_1,\ldots, k_n,\pm)$ with a metric given by the pull-back of the Euclidean metric under a local coordinate system given by the holonomy coordinates of saddle connections.
+Then there exists an $\alpha>0$ depending on the smallest systole in $U$ such that the subset $E_Q\subset \bar U$ consisting of those quadratic differentials $q$ such that the Teichm\"uller geodesic defined by $q$ stays in a compact set in the stratum is an $\alpha$-strong winning, hence winning for the Schmidt game.
 It is not absolute winning. \end{thm}